 10. Where do I find items that my professor has put on reserve?

-There is no charge for students to print from a computer.
+There is no charge for our students, faculty and staff to print from a computer.
 Photocopying costs $.15 per page.
-You may buy a copy card from the card machine; the unit cost may be cheaper.
+Patrons must have change or the copier will take $1.00 bill.